xjonas/Molecule-LogS-Prediction-GNN_GCN/README.md

 3. Ahmad, W., Tayara, H., & Chong, K. T. (2023).
 Attention-Based Graph Neural Network for Molecular Solubility Prediction. *ACS Omega*, 8(4), 3236-3244.

-4. Ulrich, N., Voigt, K., Kudria, A., BÃ¶hme, A., & Ebert, R. U. (2025).
+4. Ulrich, N., Voigt, K., Kudria, A., Bähme, A., & Ebert, R. U. (2025).
 Prediction of the water solubility by a graph convolutional-based neural network on a highly curated dataset. *Journal of Cheminformatics*, 17, 55.

 ## Code Availability